-(Last Updated on : 18/11/2015)
+(Last Updated on : 11-09-2019)

-began to take shape and the following centuries a number of Indian astronomers studied various aspects of astronomical sciences and global discourse along with other cultures followed.
-A number of instruments were used in Indian astronomy, which were also applied for calendrical studies.
+began to take shape.
+And by the following centuries, a number of Indian astronomers studied various aspects of astronomical sciences and global discourse along with other cultures followed.
+A number of instruments were used in Indian astronomy, which was also applied for the studies of calendar.

 Ancient Indian Astronomers

-Lagadha was the earliest known Indian astronomer as per the accounts of 'Vedanga Jyotisa'.
-Numerable astronomical observations and calculations were conducted by this talented astronomer, mentioned during the 1200 BCE.
+Lagadha was the earliest known Indian astronomer as per the accounts of Vedanga Jyotisa.
+The religious compositions of 1200 BCE has numerable astronomical observations and calculations, which were conducted by this talented astronomer.
+Another renowned astronomer during this age was Aryabhata I

 , especially the one which asserted the beginning of a new day commencing at midnight.
 His works enabled the introduction of Indian idea of mathematics

-who also composed the treatise 'Pancasiddhantika'.
+who also composed the treatise Pancasiddhantika.
+The astronomer Bhaskara I

 Medieval Indian Astronomers

-, Bhaskara II
+, Bhaskara II, Mahendra

 Suri, Acyuta Psarati

 and much more.
-The astronomer Sripati wrote the book 'Siddhantasekhara' which had 20 chapters which spoke about brand new ideologies.
-During the regime of Firoz Shah Tughlaq
+The astronomer Sripati wrote the book Siddhantasekhara which had 20 chapters which spoke about brand new ideologies.

-in the 14th century, 'Yantra
+in the 14th century, Yantra

-–Raja' was written by Mahendra Suri which is an important Sanskrit
+–Raja was written by Mahendra Suri which is an important Sanskrit

+work on astrolabe.
 The book consists of 182 verses related to the astrolabe and Suri had an impact on astronomers like Padmanabha

 who existed during the 1426 CE.
-Aryabhata'a model of Venus

-was researched and revised by Nilakanthan Somayaji in his composition 'Tantrasangraha', and he followed the Kerala
+was researched and revised by Nilakanthan Somayaji in his composition Tantrasangraha, and he followed the Kerala

 School of Astronomy and Mathematics.
-Acyuta Pisarati was responsible for suggesting about the enhancements in procedures of calculations of eclipses, especially in the 'Uparagakriyakrama'.
+Acyuta Pisarati was responsible for suggesting about the enhancements in procedures of calculations of eclipses, especially in the Uparagakriyakrama.